bbauska/libraries-and-frameworks/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ajax">What Is Ajax?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Ajax (sometimes written AJAX) stands for Asynchronous JavaScript And XML.
-The “XML” part
+<p><mark>Ajax</mark> (sometimes written AJAX) stands for <mark>Asynchronous JavaScript
-isn’t that important—you don’t have to use XML to use Ajax (more on that in a moment).</p>
+And XML</mark>.
+The “XML” part isn’t that important—you don’t have to use XML to use
+<mark>Ajax</mark> (more on that in a moment).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>The “asynchronous” part is what matters.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Traditionally, when a user interacted with a web page in a way that required data to be
+<p>Traditionally, when a user interacted with a web page in a way that required data to
-delivered from the server, everything had to stop and wait for the data, and the whole page needed to reload when it was available.
+be delivered from the server, everything had to stop and wait for the data, and the whole page needed to reload when it was available.
 This made for a not especially smooth user experience.</p>

-<p>But with Ajax, because the page can get data from the server in the background, you can make
+<p>With <mark>Ajax</mark>, because the page can get data from the server in the
-updates to the page based on user interaction smoothly and in real time without the page needing to be reloaded.
+background, you can make updates to the page based on user interaction smoothly and in real time without the page needing to be reloaded.
 This makes web applications feel more like “real” applications.</p>

 <p>You see this on a number of modern websites, although sometimes it’s subtle.
-On Twitter, for
+On
-example, scrolling to the bottom of a page loads in a set of new tweets.
+Twitter, for example, scrolling to the bottom of a page loads in a set of new tweets.
 Those aren’t hardcoded in the page’s markup; they’re loaded dynamically as needed.
 Google’s image search uses a similar approach.
 When you reach the bottom of the current page, you’re presented with a button that allows you to load more‚ but you never navigate away from the current page.</p>

-<p>The term “Ajax” was first coined by Jesse James Garrett in an article “Ajax: A New Approach to
+<p>The term <mark>“Ajax”</mark> was first coined by Jesse James Garrett in an article
-Web Applications.”
+“Ajax: A New Approach to Web Applications.”
 Ajax is not a single technology, but rather a combination of HTML, CSS, the DOM, and JavaScript, including the XMLHttpRequest object, which allows data to be transferred asynchronously.
-Ajax may use XML for data, but it has become more common to use JSON (JavaScript Object Notation), a JavaScript-based and human-readable format, for data exchange.</p>
+Ajax may use XML for data, but it has become more common to use JSON (JavaScript Object Notation), a JavaScript- based and human-readable format, for data exchange.</p>

-<p>Writing web applications with Ajax isn’t the type of thing you would do right out of the gate,
+<p>Writing web applications with Ajax isn’t the type of thing you would do right out of
-but many of the JavaScript libraries discussed in this chapter have built-in Ajax helpers and methods that let you get started with significantly less effort.
+the gate, but many of the JavaScript libraries discussed in this chapter have built-in Ajax helpers and methods that let you get started with significantly less effort.
 The disadvantage of libraries is that because they generally contain all of their functionality in one big .js file, you may end up forcing your users to download a lot of code that never gets used.
 But the library authors are aware of this and have made many of their libraries modular, and they continue to make efforts to optimize their code.
 In some cases, it’s also possible to customize the script and use just the parts you need.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="jquery">jQuery and Other Libraries</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>As of this writing, the overwhelmingly dominant JavaScript library is jQuery (jquery.com).
+<p>As of this writing, the overwhelmingly dominant JavaScript library is <mark>jQuery
+(jquery.com)</mark>.
 Chances are, if you use a library, it will be that one (or at least that one first).
 Written in 2005 by John Resig, jQuery has found its way into over two-thirds of all websites.
 Furthermore, if a site uses a library at all, there is a 97% chance that it’s jQuery.</p>

 <p>It is free, it’s open source, and it employs a syntax that makes it easy to use if you are
 already handy with CSS, JavaScript, and the DOM.
 You can supplement jQuery with the jQuery UI